-While fans in Los Angeles weren’t stuck with a woebegone reject from another time—like, say, the St. Louis Browns—or an expansion unit obligated to a pounding by veteran teams, the Dodger club that came to town wasn’t exactly a well-oiled, pre-assembled champion, either.
+While fans in Los Angeles weren’t stuck with a woebegone reject from another time—like, say, the St. Louis Browns—or an expansion unit obligated to take a pounding from veteran teams, the Dodgers club that came to town wasn’t exactly a well-oiled, pre-assembled champion, either.
 The team’s first year in Los Angeles resembled an extended lost weekend in which the aging Boys of Summer, previously ingrained within the tight-knit Brooklyn neighborhood, had become driftwood trying to find their footing in an endless coastal valley attired in palm trees, freeways and theme parks.
 This cultural shock, further complicated by a home field wedged into a football stadium, reduced the Dodgers to a struggling bunch that finished just two games out of the National League cellar in 1958.

 Faded dreams of instant World Series glory gave way to revived hopes for the City of Angels in 1959, as a flurry of adjustments—to say nothing of increased acclamation to their new surroundings—led the Dodgers back to the Fall Classic against a Chicago White Sox team that had rediscovered the lost art of winning with the stolen base.

 Players who never wore the Brooklyn uniform were thriving as key additions in Los Angeles, and would help the Dodgers progress successfully through 1959.
-Acquired from St. Louis was left-handed slugger Wally MoonMoon hit 19 home runs in all, to go with a .302 batting average, a league-high 11 triples and 15 stolen bases., who perfected opposite field home runs—called “Moon Shots”—hit to the short left-field netting at the Los Angeles Memorial Coliseum.
+Acquired from St. Louis was left-handed slugger Wally MoonMoon hit 19 home runs in all, to go with a .302 batting average, a league-high 11 triples and 15 stolen bases., who perfected opposite-field home runs—called “Moon Shots”—hit to the short left-field netting at the Los Angeles Memorial Coliseum.
 Speed burner Maury Wills took over as the everyday shortstop by midseason.
 Reliever and spot starter Larry Sherry, a Los Angeles native, easily felt at home as he joined the club at midseason and won seven of nine decisions with three saves and a 2.20 earned run average.

 The Dodgers warmed up through the early summer in a tight dogfight with two-time defending NL champs Milwaukee and San Francisco.
-They finally captured first place at the end of July, but quickly lost it when Giant rookie Willie McCoveyMcCovey’s major league debut on July 30 was a 4-for-4 performance, including two triples, against Philadelphia’s Robin Roberts. said hello to the majors and gave San Francisco a brief but important boost, one that kept them on top of the standings well into September.
+They finally captured first place at the end of July, but quickly lost it when Giants rookie Willie McCoveyMcCovey’s major league debut on July 30 was a 4-for-4 performance, including two triples, against Philadelphia’s Robin Roberts. said hello to the majors and gave San Francisco a brief but important boost, one that kept them on top of the standings well into September.

 Two games behind the Giants and tied with the Braves for second place going into the season’s penultimate weekend, the Dodgers faced a tough mission: Playing their final eight games on the road, starting with three at San Francisco.
 Their clutch game in high gear, the Dodgers swept the Giants in a Saturday doubleheader, then coasted to an 8-2 Sunday win to sweep the series—spinning the Giants into a season-ending dizzy spell for which they would lose seven of their last eight games.
 The Braves were consumed by no such slump and virtually went neck-to-neck with the Dodgers to the wire, the two teams wrapping the regular season schedule with identical 86-68 records.

-Having lost the last two tiebreaking, best-of-three series to settle the NL pennant—the last time in heartbreakingly historic fashion to the Giants in 1951—the Dodgers set out to do whatever it took to avoid a hat trick of defeat.
+Having lost the last two tiebreaking, best-of-three series to settle the NL pennant—most recently in heartbreakingly historic fashion to the Giants in 1951—the Dodgers set out to do whatever it took to avoid a hat trick of defeat.
 It wasn’t easy.
 Larry Sherry had to pitch 7.2 innings of scoreless relief to bail the Dodgers out of the first game at Milwaukee, 3-2, after trailing early.
 Back at Los Angeles for the second game, the Dodgers overcame a three-run deficit in the ninth inning and, in the 12th, a throwing error by the Braves’ Felix Mantilla to first base brought home the winning runA third game would have matched the Dodgers against Milwaukee’s Bob Buhl—a noted Dodger killer who was 6-0 against Los Angeles in 1959.—and the Dodgers’ first Los Angeles pennant.

 It was a small wonder that the Milwaukee Braves didn’t take the NL outright with ease.
 Hank Aaron (.355 batting average, 39 home runs, 123 RBIs) and Eddie Mathews (.306, 46, 114) were on fire, while Warren Spahn and Lew Burdette each won 21 games.
 But the Braves lacked consistency in their lineup, and unlike the Dodgers, could not avoid the injury bug—most notably with second baseman Red Schoendienst, who missed the entire season battling tuberculosis.